snehal1992/FullStackPortfolio/FullStack/README.md

-README
+# README

-index.html -- Original project file
+* index.html : Original project file

-css -  Folder contains css files for styling
+* css : Folder contains css files for styling

-img - Contains images used in index.html file
+* img : Contains images used in index.html file

-How to run ?
+### How to run ?

-Run the html file in Chrome browser
+* Run the index.html file in any browser preferably Chrome